 Students are primarily educated to enter the labour market.
-Graduates are prepared to build careers as applied mathematicians in various industries or to proceed to PhD trajectories and to pursue careers in academia.
+Graduates are prepared to build careers as mathematicians in various industries or to pursue academic careers, proceeding to PhD trajectories.
+Students having taken the Science, Business and Policy track, are educated for policy or management positions in mathematics.

 The objectives of the programme have been translated into the intended learning outcomes for the programme.
 These include, as main elements, understanding the most important concepts in the mathematics discipline; knowledge and skills to contribute to the scientific advancement of a field within the mathematics discipline; knowing how to solve problems on the basis of abstract thinking and mathematical modelling; awareness of social and ethical aspects of applying mathematics; skills to work in multidisciplinary teams; communication skills; and knowing how to keep knowledge up-to-date.
-For each of the tracks, intended learning outcomes have been specified.
+For each of the three tracks, intended learning outcomes have been specified.